-When the Intercom is operational and linked to the network, use the Reset Test Function Management (RTFM) button (see SW1 in Figure 2-8) or place a jumper shunt on the JP11 jumper pins (see JP11 in Figure 2-9) on the Intercom board to announce and confirm the Intercom's IP Address and test the audio is working.
-Your intercom will have an RTMF button or a JP11 jumper but not both.
+When the Intercom is operational and linked to the network, use the Reset Test Function Management (RTFM) button (see SW1 in Figure 2-8) on the Intercom board to announce and confirm the Intercom's IP Address and test that the audio is working.

-Note You must do these tests prior to final assembly.
+Note You must do this test prior to final assembly.